ionic-team/ionic-framework/.github/COMPONENT-GUIDE.md

 }
 ```

+> [!IMPORTANT]
-> Order is important!
+> Order matters!
 Hover should be before the activated state.

 #### User Customization